- Home

 Neonicotinoids

 We found neonicotinoid pesticides – including acetamiprid, imidacloprid, and thiacloprid – in 100% of the baby food samples that we tested.
-Neonics are a class of insecticides that have been linked to human health impacts, particularly on developing fetuses and children, including learning disorders, ADHD, and autism spectrum disorder, impacts to the nervous system, endocrine disruption, and congenital heart defects and neural tube defects.
+Neonics are a class of insecticides that have been linked to potential impacts on human health, particularly on developing fetuses and children, including autism spectrum disorder, impacts to the nervous system, endocrine disruption, and congenital heart defects and neural tube defects.
 They are also associated with great harm to pollinators like bees; U.S. agriculture has become nearly 48x more toxic to insects since the introduction of neonics.
 The Environmental Protection Agency also found that they are likely driving over 200 endangered species toward extinction.

 Organophosphates